-A. The Port will not request any progress surveys during the course of dredging.
-Should Contractor desire progress surveys, those surveys shall be performed at the sole discretion of Contractor and at Contractor's own cost.
+A. The Port may request progress surveys during the course of dredging.
+Should Contractor desire progress surveys beyond any requested by the Port, those surveys shall be performed at the sole discretion of Contractor and at Contractor's own cost.